Our Commitment to Korean Adoptees Read More

 adoptive parents receiving parent counseling with their adopted child

-Holt’s post-adoption team offers short-term counseling and can refer you to mental health resources.
+Holt’s post-adoption team offers short-term coaching and can refer you to mental health resources.
 We also provide ongoing education for adoptive families and professionals on best practices for parenting adoptees.

 Stories Up Next